vmware-archive/hawq-samples/README.md

 # HAWQ Samples Repository

 The `hawq-samples` repository includes the sample data set and scripts referenced by the "Getting Started With HAWQ" tutorial.
-This tutorial is currently accessible from the [Apache HAWQ \(Incubating\)](http://hawq.incubator.apache.org/docs/userguide/2.2.0.0-incubating/overview/HAWQOverview.html) and [Pivotal HDB](http://hdb.docs.pivotal.io/220/hdb/index.html) documentation sets.
+This tutorial is currently accessible from the [Pivotal HDB](http://hdb.docs.pivotal.io/220/hawq/tutorial/overview.html) documentation set.

 This repository may be extended in the future to include other HAWQ-related tutorials, sample code, demos, etc.